hujie-frank/SENet/README.md

 |SE-ResNet-101  | 21.75  | 5.72 | 189 M | [GoogleDrive](https://drive.google.com/file/d/0BwHV3BlNKkWlTEg4YmcwQ0FoZFU/view?usp=sharing)
 |SENet<sup>*</sup> | 18.68 | 4.47 | 440 M | [GoogleDrive](https://drive.google.com/file/d/0BwHV3BlNKkWlbTFZbzFTSXBUTUE/view?usp=sharing)

-Different from the results reported in the paper which using large batch-size and leraning rate with fixed iterations, we retrained all above models on a single GPU server equipped with 8 NVIDIA Titan X cards, using a mini-batch of 256 and a initial learning rate of 0.1 with more epoches and eventaully obtained better performances.
+Here we obtain better performances than those reported in the paper. we re-train all above models on a single GPU server equipped with 8 NVIDIA Titan X cards, using a mini-batch of 256 and a initial learning rate of 0.1 with more epoches.
+In our paper, we use large batch-size (1024) and learning rate (0.6).

 ## Citation